mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Mattermost for Microsoft Teams enables you to collaborate with technical & operations teams seamlessly through the Mattermost app, without leaving Microsoft Teams.
+Mattermost for Microsoft Teams enables you to break through siloes in a mixed Mattermost and Teams environment by forwarding real-time chat notifications from Teams to Mattermost.

 Access the following configuration settings in the System Console by going to **Plugins > MS Teams**.